Isopach/isopach.github.io/_posts/2019-12-07-Python-Compile-Leak.md

 ### Background

-I was trying to break out of a python sandbox back in October, when I asked [this question](https://security.stackexchange.com/q/219320/169503) on Stackexchange (but no one answered...)
+I was trying to break out of a python sandbox back in October, when I asked [this question](https://security.stackexchange.com/q/219320/169503) on Stackexchange (but no one answered...).
+I eventually opened my [first issue](https://bugs.python.org/issue38985) on the Python Bug Tracker, and was told that it was By-Design.

 By using the `compile` function and throwing an error by `return`ing it early, we can leak the first line of any file that we have access permissions to.